Imran4474/RawalpindiBoardResult/README.md

 Dataset retrieved from Educational Board  website consists of record of nearly 70k examples of Pre-Engineering and Pre-Medical Students.
 #### Marks Comparison of Pre-Medical and Pre-Engineering Students of Rawalpindi Board.

-One important information which I found that, most students who selected Biology, performed well in all other subjects as compared to those who selected Computer Science and wanted to purse Engineering in near future.
+One important information which I found that, more students who selected Biology, performed well in all other subjects as compared to those who selected Computer Science and wanted to purse Engineering in the near future.
 This trend was found in every subject of the Examination.

 <img src="/Img/MainImg.jpg" width= "1200">